Museum Display Cases: Anti-Reflective + UV Spec Guide

 What “Museum-Grade” Actually Means in Spec Language

-“Museum-grade” gets used loosely in catalogs and quote sheets, and that loose usage is the first thing curators need to push back on.
+“Museum-grade” gets used loosely in catalogs and quote sheets, and that loose usage is the first thing curators need to push back on when specifying museum display cases.
 In spec language, museum-grade is not a property of the acrylic — it’s a stack of four measurable specs applied together: UV transmission below 5% across the 300-400 nm band, anti-reflective coating with specular reflectance below 1%, a sealed base maintaining 45-55% RH with a silica-gel cassette, and a mounting system using polymer rods or magnetic fixings rather than adhesive.

-I write that paragraph at the top of every museum project quote we ship, because the first inspection failure I usually catch on a “museum-grade” case sourced elsewhere is that one of those four layers is missing.
+We write that paragraph at the top of every museum project quote we ship, because the most common failure mode on a “museum-grade” case is that one of those four layers is quietly missing.
 A case can have brilliant AR coating and still off-gas plasticizer from an adhesive-mounted artifact platform.
 It can have a beautiful sealed base and still pass enough UV through the front face to shift dye-fugitive textiles in a year.
 The spec is the stack — pulling any one layer out is what shifts a “museum-grade” case back to a commercial display vitrine.

 The other piece of terminology worth fixing early: “museum display cases” describes a function (housing a curated artifact under conservation conditions), not an aesthetic.
 A clean polished cube with no UV layer and no humidity buffer is not a museum display case, even if it sits in a museum.
-Across our 3 museum-grade projects in 2024-2025 I’ve signed off on every case against the four-spec stack above before it leaves the floor — when a buyer says “museum-grade,” that stack is what we deliver and what the QC report verifies.
+On the museum-grade cases we build, that four-spec stack is the checklist a case has to clear before it leaves the floor — when a buyer says “museum-grade,” that stack is what we deliver and what the spec sheet has to name.

 UV Protection — Transmission Thresholds for Sensitive vs Robust Artifacts